bungle/lua-resty-scrypt/README.md

 n$r$p$salt$hash
 ```

-The hash part is `hex dump` of the scrypt generated hash.
+All parts present a `hex dump` of their values.

 ##### Example